Setting the List Price for Your Home

 Who Can Help?

-I can help.
-I am an experienced REALTOR®.
-I am active in the local marketplace and can provide assistance with pricing, marketing, negotiation and closing.
+We can help.
+We are experienced REALTOR®s.
+We are active in the local marketplace and can provide assistance with pricing, marketing, negotiation and closing.

-Because I am experienced and have handled many transactions, I'm familiar with the terms and conditions that go into individual sales, not just published sale prices which may not reflect various premiums, discounts and adjustments.
+Because we are experienced and have handled many transactions, we are familiar with the terms and conditions that go into individual sales, not just published sale prices which may not reflect various premiums, discounts and adjustments.

-Please contact me, Joann Samelko, and put my experience to work for you.
-Let me assist you when setting your listing price.
+Please contact us, and put our experience to work for you.
+Let us assist you when setting your listing price.